Updated: Sep 9

-There are several variables that can significantly influence the performance of gravity oil-water separators which include: 1) flow rate, 2) oil gravity, 3) pH, and 4) temperature of the wastewater.
-Being close to, or below, the design flow rate (velocity through the unit) is critical for optimal performance.
-Lower pH (<7) enhances oil removal compared to higher pH (>7).
+There are several variables that can significantly influence the performance of gravity oil-water separators which include: 1) flow rate [velocity through the separator], 2) oil gravity [density], 3) pH, and 4) temperature of the wastewater.
+Being close to, or below, the design flow rate (velocity through the unit ≤3 feet per minute [fpm]) is critical for optimal performance.
+Lower pH (<7) enhances oil removal compared to higher pH (≥7).
 And as the wastewater temperature increases, oil removal through the unit will be improved.

 Crude oil quality is measured in terms of density (light to heavy) and sulfur content (sweet to sour).
 Density is classified by the American Petroleum Institute (‘API’).
 API gravity is defined based on density at a temperature of 15.6 ºC.
 The higher the API gravity, the lighter the crude.
 Light crude generally has an API gravity of 38 degrees or more, and heavy crude an API gravity of 22 degrees or less.
 Crude with an API gravity between 22 and 38 degrees is generally referred as medium crude.

 Oil in wastewater is frequently colloidal.
 Colloidal species encountered in raw water and wastewater include clay, silica, iron and other heavy metals, color, and organic solids.
-The removal of colloidal materials in the wastewater moving through an oil-water separator can be enhanced with of polymer.
+The removal of colloidal materials in the wastewater moving through an oil-water separator can be enhanced with of polymer added to the separator influent.
 Different vendors have different chemical preferences with some recommending the use of a coagulant (iron or aluminum product).
 My personal recommendation is to use a high-charge, high molecular weight, cationic flocculant.

-Gravity oil-water separators are primarily intended to remove free oil.
+Gravity oil-water separators are primarily intended to remove free oil as defined below.
 These units are not designed to remove emulsified oil.
 Emulsified oils may contain other contaminants such as solids, silt, metal particles, emulsifiers, cleaners, soaps, surfactants, and solvents.
-Reducing the pH helps to break emulsions as does increasing the temperature of the wastewater.
+Reducing the pH, typically below 6, helps to break emulsions as does increasing the temperature of the wastewater.

 Oil removal rates are shown in the two tables below.

-The API separator is normally the first, and most important, wastewater treatment step in petroleum refineries.
-The primary function of a properly designed API separator is to remove the majority of oil and suspended solids from refinery wastewater prior to subsequent downstream wastewater treatment processes.
+The API separator is normally the first, and arguably, most important wastewater treatment step in petroleum refineries.
+The primary function of a properly designed API separator is to remove the majority of oil and suspended solids from refinery wastewater before it enters downstream wastewater treatment processes.
 For years, refineries have attempted to use other technologies or treatment scenarios as an alternative to the API separator.
 But most refineries ultimately select, or return to, the API separator as the technology of choice for their wastewater treatment primary oil/solids separation step.
 (Note: API stands for American Petroleum Institute.)